Jewels of James VI and I: Foreign lapidaries in Edinburgh and Leith

 Two lapidaries, who worked cutting and engraving precious stones and agate in Edinburgh are associated with James VI and George Heriot around 1601.
 Cornelius Delgrain or Dregghe from Brabant had been working in London where he engraved a sapphire portrait cameo (depicting Elizabeth I) supplied to Anne of Denmark by Thomas Foulis.
+There are records of similar sapphire portraits.
+In 1594, Lord Howard gave Elizabeth a headdress including "her Maiesties pycture Cutt uppon A Safyor in the Middest".
 A sapphire portrait of Elizabeth I with a Scottish provenance survives, albeit in a later setting.

 In Edinburgh, "Cornelius Draggie, Dutchman" tried unsuccessfully to exploit a commercial advantage offered to Flemish weavers and obtained a licence from King James.
+Local craftsman deprecated his qualifications as a weaver.
 For a time, his wife managed a weaver's shop, although Cornelius was not a weaver but a practitioner of the "airt of lapidarie".
 George Heriot and another goldsmith Daniel Craufurd were witnesses at the baptism of Daniel, the son of "Mr Cornelius Dalgraine lapitidar in the Cannogait" on 25 January 1601.
 A "Cornelis Dregge" from Antwerp was working as a stone cutter for the London goldsmith William Layton from 1567, and it is unclear if this was the same artisan.

 Palamedes Stevens (Palamedes Willemsz.
 Stevens), originally from Delft, married Maria Van Arten or Van Narsone in Leith on 6 January 1601.
 She was a member of an immigrant merchant community including Gilliame Van Narsone who manufactured laundry starch, known as "amedone or stiffing" in Leith.
 Their children included the painters Anthonie Palamedesz. and Palamedes Palamedesz.
 (I) both baptised in Leith.
 The register of baptisms notes that he used "Willemz." as an alias, "Wm.Soun".
 The register does not record Stevens' profession, but Arnold Houbraken and later biographers of his sons state that he was a lapidary working for James VI turning cups from agate and other hard stones.
 Agates were engraved to make portrait jewels, and contemporary Scottish jewellery featured carved agates.
 Annabell Murray, Countess of Mar owned a locket with "the piktur of an aggett anammallit" in 1602.

 Only one early cameo of James from this period survives, an onyx cameo of James VI wearing a tall hat documented in the Royal Collection since 1660, which seems to follow the portrait type made Adrian Vanson in 1595.